 Health stars may also encourage manufacturers to make their products healthier to increase their star rating.

-As at September 30 2020, over 5,400 products in supermarkets had Health Stars on their labels.
+As at the end of 2020, nearly 5,400 products in supermarkets had Health Stars on their labels.
 This list of New Zealand companies displaying health stars on their products is provided for information only and is not an endorsement.

 If you are using health stars on your products and would like to be added to the list, email email@example.com